-I teach Qoya Fridays 5:30-7 p.m. (except the first Friday of the month) at Studio B Evergreen, studiobevergreen.com.
-In addition, I offer periodic Qoya workshops in the Denver area.
+I teach regularly in Evergreen, CO, just outside of Denver and offer periodic workshops in the Denver area.
 Check my Events Page on rememberyourwings.com for the most current schedule.
 I am also available to develop a personal movement practice or to provide private Qoya for women’s groups and gatherings.
-Contact me at email@example.com, and find my events on Facebook @QoyaColorado.
+Contact me at firstname.lastname@example.org, and find my all my events at www.rememberyourwings.com.

 As a teacher of Qoya and Hatha Yoga as well as a Wild Woman Project Circle Facilitator, Jennifer’s aim is to help women connect with the Divine Feminine within.
 Her work is guided by the belief that the feminine voice, power and magic are needed on earth now more than ever before!